Galois theory of difference equations with periodic parameters: Applications

-with $\lambda_0,\lambda_{ij}\in \kk(z)$, implies that $\lambda_0=\lambda_{ij}=0$. \end{theorem} \begin{proof}[The first proof] Let $L$ be the corresponding Picard-Vessiot pseudofield for $R$.
+with $\lambda_0,\lambda_{ij}\in \kk(z)$, implies that $\lambda_0=\lambda_{ij}=0$. \end{theorem} \begin{proof} Let the pseudofield $K$ be as above, $R$ be a Picard--Vessiot ring over $K$ for the equation $\sigma_q(y)=-qz\cdot y$, and $L$ be the corresponding Picard--Vessiot pseudofield for $R$.
 It follows from Proposition~\ref{prop:homo} that $D=L\otimes_K R$ is a graded ring such that the image of $\theta_q$ in $D$ is homogeneous of degree $1$.
 Suppose now that $\theta_q$ satisfies an equation of the form~\eqref{eq:Ben}.
 Then, the same equation holds in $R$ and, after embedding $R$ into $D$, it holds in $D$.
 Since $D$ is graded, our equation is homogeneous.
 Thus, it is of the form

 for some $d$.
 Consider the shortest equation and rewrite it as follows

 where $\lambda_{r}\cdot\theta_q{\left(\zeta^r z\right)}^d$ is the first nonzero summand immediately following $\theta_q(z)^d$.
 Applying $\sigma_q$ and dividing by $(-qz)^d$, we obtain